wkitty42/IDG-A32X/FAQ.md

 ### Q. The current version has a bug, but I still want to keep flying.
 Can I downgrade?

+First of all, did you ensure that the bug is reported on our [issues page](https://github.com/it0uchpods/IDG-A32X/issues/new)?
+If no, please do so (see also questions above on how to report them)!

-NEVER downgrade your aircraft without resetting/deleting your `IDG-A32X-config.xml` file.
+Besides that, **never** downgrade your aircraft without resetting/deleting your `IDG-A32X-config.xml` file as well.
 You may find it in `$FGHOME/Export`.